Elias Díaz Player Props: Rockies vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.53 team ERA that ranks 21st among all league pitching staffs.
+- The Red Sox's 4.55 team ERA ranks 23rd among all MLB pitching staffs.

-- The Red Sox rank 22nd in baseball in home runs given up (84 total, 1.3 per game).
+- Red Sox pitchers combine to rank 22nd in baseball in home runs given up (84 total, 1.2 per game).

-- The Red Sox will send Crawford (1-3) to the mound to make his fifth start of the season.
-He is 1-3 with a 3.44 ERA and 36 strikeouts in 36 2/3 innings pitched.
+- Whitlock gets the start for the Red Sox, his seventh of the season.
+He is 3-2 with a 4.78 ERA and 26 strikeouts through 32 2/3 innings pitched.

-- His last time out came on Wednesday against the Cleveland Guardians, when the righty tossed three innings, surrendering one earned run while giving up five hits.
+- His most recent time out was on Friday against the New York Yankees, when the right-hander threw 6 1/3 innings, surrendering one earned run while giving up seven hits.

-- The 27-year-old has a 3.44 ERA and 8.8 strikeouts per nine innings across 12 games this season, while allowing a batting average of .220 to opposing hitters.
+- In six games this season, the 27-year-old has amassed a 4.78 ERA and 7.3 strikeouts per nine innings, while giving up a batting average of .282 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.